svrcekmichal/redux-axios-middleware/README.md

     };
   ```
   In example above if request and\or response succeeded interceptors will be invoked.
-  To set interceptors what will handle error on request or response pass an object to `request` or `response` arrays with corresponding `success` or `error` functions
+  To set interceptors what will handle error on request or response pass an object to `request` and\or `response` arrays with corresponding `success` and\or `error` functions.

   Example:
   ```javascript
     const middlewareConfig = {